mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 The author talks about a priori knowledge and how while knowledge _begins_ with experience, it doesn't _always_ necessarily come from experience.
 Basically, some experience triggers a thought, but then without additional experiences triggering additional thoughts, we think on our own.
+In other words, you don't need exhaustive experience to think continuously.

 > This a priori motorcycle has been built up in our minds over many years from enormous amount of sense data and it is constantly changing as new sense data comes in.

-We are basically continually creating, working on and tweaking our mental models of our surroundings.
-While everyone's mental model of some object may differ slightly based on personal experiences, I think generally our mental models are similar or evolve to be similar.
-For example, if one experienced cars in the 1950's one still has that knowledge and experience, but it is less fresh than the experiences of today's cars.
-The data of today's cars is what is used by those experiencing cars for the first time now in building their mental models.
-Mental model evolve and generally converge.
+We are continuously creating, screening and tweaking our mental models of our surroundings.
+While everyone's mental model of some object may differ slightly based on personal experiences, I think generally our mental models are similar or evolve to be relatively similar.

-Mental models are continuously evolving, rather than built and fixed.
-The narrator talks about how we are always testing and "screening" our mental models.

 While new experiences bring inspiration, they also bring bounds to our imagination.
 The way one experienced something may differ from the way someone else experienced